AllanCapistrano/myanimelistpy/docs/Getting-started/examples/anime-list.rst

                 print(f"Rank: {anime.getRank()}")
                 print(f"Status: {anime.getStatus()}\n")

-    All the next examples will using the ``python-dotenv`` library, but feel free not to use it if you don't want to.
+    All the next examples will using the `python-dotenv <https://pypi.org/project/python-dotenv/>`_ library, but feel free not to use it if you don't want to.

 ``getAnimeListInDict()``
 ++++++++++++++++++++++++

 .. code-block:: python3
+    :lineno-start: 1

     from os import getenv
     from dotenv import load_dotenv